 1. When assessing whether a given MMI is eligible under Art.
 19(1)(a) to (d) of the UCITS Directive, consideration must be given to the overall coherence of the provisions set by the Directive.
 The fact of the admission to trading on a regulated market of a MMI provides a presumption that the conditions of "liquidity" and "accurate valuation" are complied with.
-These criteria are not automatically fulfilled and in the event that a UCITS believes that this presumption should not be relied upon, the MMI should be subject to an appropriate assessment.
+These criteria are not automatically fulfilled and whenever this presumption cannot be relied upon, the MMI should be subject to an appropriate assessment.